-Director: James Mangold
+Director James Mangold

 Release Date: November 2019

-Mangold’s energetic direction combined with perfect chemistry between Bale and Damon helps to move the story along and more importantly, makes you care about each character and their motivations.
+Mangold’s energetic direction combined with perfect chemistry between Bale and Damon helps to move the story along and, more importantly, makes you care about each character and their motivations.
 The Writers also played their part to help give the strong bond the two share feel engaging and authentic despite their differing styles.

-Ford v Ferrari also succeeds in building up the supporting characters including Millie Miles (Caitriona Balfe), Lee Iacocca (Bernthal) the no-nonsense Henry Ford II (Tracy Letts), iconic Enzo Ferrari (Ramo Girone). which helps make the film more than just a rivalry between the two carmakers, in-fact I’d argue that the actual 24 Hours of Le Mans race makes up only a small part of the film, serving only to provide motivations.
+Ford v Ferrari also succeeds in building up the supporting characters including Millie Miles (Caitriona Balfe), Lee Iacocca (Bernthal) the no-nonsense Henry Ford II (Tracy Letts), iconic Enzo Ferrari (Remo Girone). which helps make the film more than just a rivalry between the two carmakers, in-fact I’d argue that the actual 24 Hours of Le Mans race makes up only a small part of the film, serving only to provide motivations.

-In the end, although Ford V Ferrari has somewhat of an old fashioned vibe, the race scenes are terrific, the acting is pitch-perfect and the drama hits when it needs to.
-Even if you’re not big into motorsport, you’ll find something to keep you entertained.
+In the end, although Ford V Ferrari has somewhat of an old-fashioned vibe, the race scenes are terrific, the acting is pitch-perfect, and the drama hits when it needs to.
+Even if you’re not big into motor sport, you’ll find something to keep you entertained.
 Though I do feel the final 10 minutes could have been handled a bit better to give it more emotion.